ansys/ansys-tools-common/doc/source/user_guide/launcher/cli.rst

 Command-line interface
 ======================

-You use the ``ansys-launcher`` command-line interface to edit the default launch configuration.
+Use the ``ansys-launcher`` command-line interface to edit default launch configurations.

-Configuration options for products are defined by each product plugin.
+Each product plugin defines configuration options for its products.

 .. click:: ansys.tools.common.launcher._cli:cli
     :prog: ansys-launcher